Frequently Asked Questions

 Is financial assistance or scholarship available for students?

-As all of our staff and students trust and rely on God for the finances they need to live and study, we are unable to provide discounts, financial assistance or scholarships.
+As all of our volunteer-staff and students trust and rely on God for the finances they need to live and study, we are unable to provide any other discounts, financial assistance or scholarships.
 We firmly believe that God is our source of provision and believe in His faithfulness.
-We are privileged to stand in the place of prayer and partnership together and see the ways God provides!
+We are privileged to stand in the place of prayer and partnership together and see the ways God provides.

 Do you have any advice or material regarding fundraising?